qiskit-community/qiskit-optimization/docs/explanations/qrao_explanations.rst

 Given a QRAC state, we can recover the values of the encoded bits by estimating the expectation value of each bit’s corresponding observable.
-Note that there is a rescaling factor which depends on the density of the QRAC.
+Note that there is a re-scaling factor which depends on the density of the QRAC.

 .. math::